niplav/site/masturbation_and_attractiveness_preregistered.md

 t-distribution](https://en.wikipedia.org/wiki/Student%27s_t-distribution).
-In this case, our sample sizes are bigger than 30, and so the quantile function of Student's t-distribution can be approximated using the quantile function of the normal distribution<!--TODO: sources for this claim-->.
+In this case, our sample sizes are bigger than 30, and so the quantile function of Student's t-distribution can be approximated using the quantile function of the normal distribution.

 The two-sided Student's t-test can thus be implemented (the full code for different hypothesis testing can be found